swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 Here, the argument to the lifetime modifier must be one of the following:

-* *external-parameter-name:* the external name of one of the function parameters,
+* *local-parameter-name:* the local name of one of the function parameters,
 * *parameter-index:* a numeric index of one of the parameters in the *parameter-clause* (the first parameter is number zero), or
 * the token **`self`**.